-This week on The Buyer’s Seat, I interviewed Keith, former CIO at Scotiabank with over 25 years of tech experience, 15 of which were specifically in financial services.
+This week on The Buyer’s Seat, we take a look at digital banking technology trends and how they are affecting selling into this industry.
+I interviewed Keith, former CIO at Scotiabank with over 25 years of tech experience, 15 of which were specifically in financial services.

 One of the reasons that we wanted to focus on financial services for this podcast is that like a lot of industries, financial services had a bit of a wild and wooly year.
 They really started to engage more with a lot of technology providers, going all-in in a sense in digital transformation, even some of the folks who we would have considered sort of the traditional laggards.
 So today, we’re going to dive into what sort of year should those selling into the industry should expect in 2021.

 And to help us think through that, we are pleased to chat with Keith about it.
 Keith is one of your technology buyers.